nextleap-project/countermitm/source/new.rst

   that Bob's "secure-join-requested" message from step 3 had the wrong key (Bob-MITM) because the "secure-join-with-random-secret" message contains a different fingerprint for Bob (namely, Bob's true key).
-  Alice's device shows a screen "you are under attack!"
+  Alice's device shows a screen "Could not verify secure connection" and the protocol terminates.

-- If the provider substitutes the "please-provide-random-secret" message from Alice to Bob with a Alice-MITM key, then Bob will signal "You are under attack" in step 5a.
-Alice's work flow will not complete.
+- If the provider substitutes the "please-provide-random-secret" message from Alice to Bob with a Alice-MITM key, then Bob will signal "Could not establish secure connection" in step 5a and the protocol terminates.

 - If the provider does not forward the "please-provide-random-secret" message to Bob at all, but tries to send "secure-join-with-random-secret" it will will fail to provide the oob-transmitted random secret to Alice.
-  Alice's device will thus show in step 6 "You are under attack".
+  Alice's device will thus show in step 6 "Could not establish verified connection".

 In step 7 it is guaranteed that the provider has not impersonated Bob towards Alice.
 The devices will thus only